ocsobservatory/scamp/doc/src/Introduction.rst

 * Proper motion measurements
 * Multi-threaded code that takes advantage of multiple processors.
 * |VOTable|_-compliant |XML|_ output of meta-data.
-* |XSLT|_ filter sheet provided for convenient access to metadata from a regular web browser.
+* HTML report file provided for convenient access to metadata from a regular web browser.

 .. include:: keys.rst